 You can apply a tag to indicate a contact's interest and begin a targeted follow-up sequence after two or more visits to a specific product category

-You can fork an automation so you treat a contact differently if they've already viewed a certain page of your site.
+You can pin an automated action sequence so you treat a contact differently if they've already viewed a certain page of your site.

 You can have automation only begin if a contact has viewed a specific page of your site.

 You can automatically move contacts to another stage of your sales pipeline when they view 3 or more important pages of your website (such as your pricing, product, and demo pages).

 You can increase or decrease a contact or lead score on the basis of visits and views of specific pages.